t49tran/react-google-recaptcha-v3/README.md

 It also provides an optional prop `language` to support different languages that is supported by Google Recaptcha. https://developers.google.com/recaptcha/docs/language

-Script tag also supports `async` and `defer`.
-If you prefer you can decide to append the script to the `body` instead of the default `head` element.
+Props support `async` and `defer` that will be added to the script tag.
+If you prefer you can specify `appendTo` prop to append the script to the `body` instead of the default `head` element.

 The provider also provide the prop `useRecaptchaNet` to load script from `recaptcha.net`: https://developers.google.com/recaptcha/docs/faq#can-i-use-recaptcha-globally